MAafil/Book-Finder/README.md

 ## Credits

-This was created by Marika Mulder and Austin Gilfillan-Penhale.
+This was created by Mahammad Aafil